List of UK top-ten singles in 2006: Chart debuts

-Sixty-five artists achieved their first top 10 single in 2006, either as a lead or featured artist.
+Sixty-two artists achieved their first top 10 single in 2006, either as a lead or featured artist.
 Of these, ten went on to record another hit single that year: Beatfreakz, Fall Out Boy, The Fratellis, Gnarls Barkley, James Morrison, The Kooks, Lily Allen, Ne-Yo, Sunblock and The Zutons.
 The Feeling and The Ordinary Boys both had two other entries in their breakthrough year.

 The following table (collapsed on desktop site) does not include acts who had previously charted as part of a group and secured their first top 10 solo single.